 10. Fairytale Treehouse

-Another unique fairytale experience that will take you on a real life journey beyond your wildest imagination.
-This majestic house hidden in a secluded forest, and built into trees, is the perfect summer escape for couples looking for a bit of childhood nostalgia.
-Check out the advertisement on the Airbnb website for more information.
+Another unique fairytale experience that will take you on a real-life journey beyond your wildest imagination.
+This majestic house hidden in a secluded forest, and built into trees, is the perfect summer escape for couples looking for some childhood nostalgia.
+Book it via Airbnb.

 📍 Whangerie, Northland, New Zealand